m41130/BlogposterDEV/docs/guide.md

 ## Page Builder and Lightweight UI

 The admin lane provides a drag‑and‑drop page builder at `/admin/builder`.
 The builder retrieves the widget registry via `widget.registry.request.v1` and loads widgets dynamically.
 Because it relies on minimal JavaScript and CSS, the interface remains lightweight and quick to load even on modest devices.

+## New Features in v0.5.0

+- **Permission Groups** – manage permissions using reusable groups in the Users settings.
+The old Permissions page has been removed.
+- **Layouts Page** – create layout templates under `/admin/layouts` and apply them when building pages.
+- **Notification Hub** – click the bell icon in the header to view recent system notifications.
+- **Widget Templates** – save widget configurations for later reuse from the Templates tab in the widget list.